puppetlabs-toy-chest/razor-server/README.md

 # Razor server

+Razor is an advanced provisioning application which can deploy both bare-metal and virtual systems.
+It's aimed at solving the problem of how to bring new metal into a state where your existing DevOps/configuration management workflows can take it over.

+Newly added machines in a Razor deployment will PXE-boot from a special Razor Microkernel image, then check in, provide Razor with inventory information, and wait for further instructions.
+Razor will consult user-created policy rules to choose which preconfigured model to apply to a new node, which will begin to follow the model's directions, giving feedback to Razor as it completes various steps.
+Models can include steps for handoff to a DevOps system such as [Puppet](https://github.com/puppetlabs/puppet) or to any other system capable of controlling the node (such as a vCenter server taking possession of ESX systems).

+***

-This code is still in development mode; that means that we might make backwards incompatible changes, especially to the database schema which would force you to rebuild all the machines that Razor is managing.
-Razor will become stable RSN.
+This is a [0.x release](http://semvber.org); that means that we might make backwards incompatible changes, especially to the database schema which would force you to rebuild all the machines that Razor is managing.
+The current code base is perfectlt suitable for evaluation and smaller lab setups but not for production use.

 ## Getting in touch